mattermost/mattermost-data-warehouse/docs/Airflow.md

 ### Example DAG

 This is an example DAG that can be used for testing installation.
-Just copy the code in a pytho file under [airflow/dags/mattermost_dags](../airflow/dags/mattermost_dags).
+Just copy the code in a python file under [airflow/dags/mattermost_dags](../airflow/dags/mattermost_dags).

 ```python